Frequently asked questions

 2. What camera gear do you use - Canon or Nikon?

 Neither as it happens.
 Olympus is my choice of camera manufacturer, specifically the OM-D E-M1.
-I currently have two of the original Mk1 bodies and a MkII, with various M.Zuiko pro lenses.
+I currently shoot with a MkIII body, with various M.Zuiko pro lenses.
 I was an early adopter of the now widely used mirrorless camera format, and the Olympus cameras, with their relatively compact bodies and lenses, excellent image quality, and ease of use, give me all that I need for the types of photography I do.

 3. What camera settings do you use?